deadlyedge/pyBlobServer/README.md

 A simple and efficient file server API built with Python, FastAPI, and Tortoise ORM.

+## Overview

+pyBlobServer is a lightweight and secure file server API that allows users to upload, download, and manage files, it could support especially a frontend developer with a simple api interface.
+It provides user authentication, file statistics tracking, cleanup of expired files, rate limiting, and detailed logging.

+This project should be deploy on a server with a public IP address, and it should be accessible from the internet.
+If you want to deploy it on a local machine, you should use a service like [ngrok](https://ngrok.com/) to expose your local server to the internet.

+This project is NOT aiming to be a full-featured file server, if you need some more performence, you should try some paid blob services, Amazon, Vercel, or Uploadthing have a free plan.

+Or you just want to transfer files, in that case, [FilePizza](https://github.com/kernc/filepizza) or [File.io](https://file.io/) maybe better.

+Anyway, this project is just for fun and learning, so please don't use it in production, and don't expect it to be stable.

 ## Features

 - 🚀 Fast file upload and download